 Could meditation help you sleep better?
 Most people these days follow a highly sedentary lifestyle.
-We spend most of our time on our desk in the office in a high-pressure environment.
+We spend most of our time at our desks in a high-pressure environment.

-You’re already under a lot of stress from the workplace and in a bad mood when you get home from the office.
-This affects the environment at home as well and makes you feel all the worse for it.
+You’re under a lot of stress from the workplace and in a bad mood when you get home from the office.
+Stress from the workplace affects the environment at home as well and makes you feel all the worse for it.

 As a result, you find yourself tossing and turning in bed as you try to sleep.
-You wake up tired and drowsy, in a really bad mood, stressed and full of tension about the day ahead of you.
+You wake up tired, in a really bad mood, stressed, and full of tension about the day ahead.
 Your day has already got off to a bad start.
 It gets worse as you get to the office.

 Is there a way to get out of this vicious cycle?

 Yes, meditation.
-Meditation has many benefits – it improves the mood, decreases anxiety, helps you sleep better and minimizes the risk of heart attack and stroke.
-It helps you focus on your work better, makes you alert and sharp, and even boosts your IQ.
+Meditation has many benefits – it improves mood, decreases anxiety, helps you sleep better, and minimizes the risk of heart attack and stroke.
+It helps you focus on your work, makes you alert and sharp, and even boosts your IQ.

 There are different types of meditation techniques for sleep and stress reduction.
-There are studies that show that meditating for just 10 to 15 minutes every day can reduce stress and improve the quality of your sleep to a substantial extent.
+Studies show that meditating for just 10 to 15 minutes can reduce stress and improve the quality of your sleep to a substantial extent.